lucas-aragno/native-market/README.md

 ## How to run it?
-Install `react-native` in your system if you didn't yet:
+Install `react-native` in your system:

 ```
 npm install -g react-native-cli